-Relying on my personal finance creates a solid foundation—but for me, it’s not the only strategy.
+Relying on personal finance creates a solid foundation—but for me, it’s not the only strategy.
 Why?
 Because it takes a long time.

-When I was twenty-one years old, I was making minimum wage at a job that I hated.
+When I was 21 years old, I was making minimum wage at a job that I hated.
 Yes, I could have lived on rice and beans for years, saved $500 a month, and invested it in the stock market.
 Over time, I’m sure I would get raises and better jobs.
 But it still would take a long time.

 In the book The One Thing, authors Gary Keller and Jay Papasan tell the story of a couple who scraped and saved for years in preparation for a retirement full of travel and leisure.
 However, just before they retired, the wife received a dreadful cancer diagnosis.
 Before she could take a single trip, she was gone.

 There are no guarantees when it comes to our future.
 I want to enjoy life now.
-I want to enjoy life in twenty years.
+I want to enjoy life in 20 years.
 I want to enjoy life when I’m 100.
 That’s why the other two wealth-building methods are so handy.

 The business method

 There are a lot of ways you could become a millionaire through business.
 I won’t waste a lot of time detailing every single method, but here’s a quick summary of a few of the most common methods.

 - Buying and reselling wholesale products.
 Whether you create a brick-and-mortar store, an online e-commerce business, or simply sell a product on Amazon, buying products from a manufacturer or distributor and selling them to customers is one of the most tried-and-true business methods.
 Websites like Alibaba.com can help you source low-cost products from around the world at prices that would shock you.

 - Creating and selling something new.
 Another way people make big money in business is creating new products.
 You can license other companies to produce your product or sell it yourself.